 We all know that there is a list of factors that affect the likelihood of how well your email will be received.
-Open rates and click-through rates are influenced massively by things like the email subject line you feature and the level of personalisation included.
-Another factor that can massively affect how successful your marketing emails are, is timing.
-The time of day that you send them is massively important.
+Open rates and click-through rates are influenced by things like the email subject line and the level of personalisation.
+Another factor that can affect the success of your email marketing strategy is timing.
 There are peak times that users will be inclined to look through their emails, but with changing mobile behaviour it’s not easy to know what those times are.

 Rise and Shine